Skip to main content

 pip install yt-dlp

-The output template creates a neat folder structure: each playlist gets its own folder, and videos are numbered with their playlist index.
-The --no-overwrites flag means you can run the script again if it gets interrupted, and it will skip files that already exist.
-The --embed-thumbnail flag adds the video thumbnail to the file metadata, which makes the files look nice in file managers and media players.
+Output template creates a neat folder structure — each playlist gets its own folder, videos numbered by playlist index. --no-overwrites means you can re-run the script if it gets interrupted and it'll skip already-downloaded files. --embed-thumbnail adds the video thumbnail to file metadata, so files look nice in file managers and media players.

-Legal note: Only download content that you have the right to download.
-Educational content creators on YouTube sometimes offer offline viewing through YouTube Premium as well, which is the officially supported way.
-Use this responsibly.
+Legal note: Only download content you have the right to download.
+Many educational creators also offer offline viewing through YouTube Premium — that's the officially supported way.

-I keep all my automation scripts in a single folder called ~/scripts/ with a simple naming convention:
+All my automation scripts live in one folder called ~/scripts/ with a simple naming convention:

 ScriptFilenameSchedule